benemon/rh-aap-sandbox-instrqut/README.md

 * RHN_USERNAME - used by the AAP installer to pull Execution Environment container images
 * RHN_PASSWORD - used by the AAP installer to pull Execution Environment container images

+NOTE: If the Offline Token is not used for over 30 days, it becomes stale and a new token must be generated.

 ## Docs for RH Portal API

 - [Getting started with Red Hat APIs